-Caption: Mdm Dilla (right) with Ms Lynette Liew (left), TOUCH’s reablement coordinator
+Caption: Mdm Dilla (right) with Ms Lynette Liew (left), TOUCH’s Reablement care coordinator

 Mdm Dilla’s world fell apart when her husband passed on in February 2022.
-The 72-year-old homemaker had been his sole caregiver as he battled kidney failure and stroke a decade ago.
+The 72-year-old homemaker had been his sole caregiver as he suffered from various medical conditions a decade ago.

+In spite of her husband's poor health, they were socially active and Madam Dilla could attend activities at TOUCHpoint@Yishun 162.
 However, a fall in 2021 led to an abrupt change in her routine.
 Mdm Dilla started to rely on her husband to buy food every day.
 Her legs were in constant pain.
 However, not long after, her husband’s health deteriorated.
 Mdm Dilla’s caregiving responsibilities got tougher when he became bedbound.
-She felt emotionally and physically drained, having to deal with his mood swings and monitoring his breathing when he sleeps.
+She felt emotionally and physically drained.

 The courage to move on

-After a few months of her husband’s passing, TOUCH reablement coordinator Ms Lynette Liew approached Mdm Dilla to understand her aspirations and shared about the Reablement Project.
-Initiated in July 2022, this project seeks to promote greater independence and autonomy in the elderly, to empower them to live more active and healthier lives.
+After a few months of her husband’s passing, TOUCH's Reablement care coordinator Ms Lynette Liew approached Mdm Dilla to understand her aspirations and shared about the Reablement Programme funded by the Tote Board Community Health Fund.
+Initiated in July 2022, this care approach seeks to promote greater independence and autonomy in the elderly, to empower them to live more active and healthier lives.
+Supported by care professionals, seniors receive personalised coaching and training to increase their ability and confidence to age well, and age-in-place.

 “When my husband was no longer around, it caused me to think long and hard about my wishes in life.
 I knew I had to do a reset.
 I was so busy caring for others that I did not have time for myself, to do the things I enjoy.
 I recalled how happy I was to be in the company of the seniors at the centre.
 We did things together like drawing and painting.
 It was fun!
 I was prepared to do what it takes to recover quickly,” added Mdm Dilla.